dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 metaphysical forms as they appear to influence causal flow of events is to be in tune with the spiritual.
-If various methods of shamanism can repeatedly evoke visceral experiences to bring you closer to understanding of these forms as they influence the the world around you, then there is no need for a supernatural connection.
+If various methods of shamanism can repeatedly evoke visceral experiences to bring you closer to understanding of these forms as they influence the world around you, then there is no need for a supernatural connection.
 Instead, the spiritual experience can be explained as purely the mind's experience of purely informational mechanics within itself -- which can include